dpa-newslab/livebridge/docs/source/ownplugins.rst

 The name of your Python module has to start with **livebridge_**, so it can be discovered at start time.
 For example **livebridge_slack**, **livebridge_scribblelive** or **livebridge_liveblog**.

 The module has also be available in `PYTHONPATH <https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH>`_ to be discovered.

+See :ref:`Tutorial: How to build a Livebridge plugin <tutorial>`

-Plugin components
+plugin components
 -----------------
 There are four different components, which a custom plugin module can provide: